dart-lang/site-www/src/_guides/language/sound-problems.md

 #### Command line analyzer

-If you are running `dartanalyzer --strong` and you don't see expected strong mode errors, be sure that you didn't disable strong mode in an analysis options file in the same directory where you run the analyzer.
-If you do, the analysis options file overrides your command line flag.

-For more information on how to set up an analysis options file, see [Customize Static Analysis](/guides/language/analysis-options).
+For information on how to set up an analysis options file, see [Customize Static Analysis](/guides/language/analysis-options).

 #### JetBrains IDEs